Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Purpose: This exercise demonstrates that the animal remains calm and confident when faced with common distractions.

-Procedure: While walking back to the beginning location from Exercise 6, the team will be exposed to one visual and one auditory distraction from a distance of no closer than 10 feet.
+Procedure: While walking back to the beginning location from the previous Exercise, the team will be exposed to one visual and one auditory distraction from a distance of no closer than 10 feet.
 The distractions may include a person who is running, rolling in a wheelchair, dropping a crutch, pushing a metal cart, or dropping noisy items.
 The animal may express a natural interest and curiosity and may appear slightly startled, but should not: Panic, Struggle or try to run away, Vocalize, Show aggressiveness or Eliminate.
 The handler should be aware of the animal's needs and give praise or encouragement as needed.

 Exercise 8-10 - Sit, Down, and Stay on Command